k-karlovic/robotic-object-sorter-with-computer-vision/README.md

 &nbsp;
 ## Holes detection method
 Once the boundaries of the HSV color rendering model are defined and the object is spotted, an aperture is found.
 Finding openings is based on finding closed contours.
 Uploaded images are converted to Grayscale (gray image) and processed using a Threshold.
 The threshold is binary and inverse with certain parameters.
 The image is further filtered using a bilateral filter.
 Edge detection is introduced to the processed image using the Canny Edge detection method and contours can now be found using the cv2.findContours() function.
 To find the contours, certain parameters are set and displayed in the image.
 It is necessary to set in which area the contours are, with some approximation.
-An if-loop has also been added to define whether the item has the required number of holes.
+An if-loop has also been added to define whether the object has the required number of holes.
 The final result with the found object, holes, number of openings, and certain correctness of the workpiece is shown in the following image.
 <br />
 <br />
 <p align="center">